huandu/go-sqlbuilder/README.md

 To learn how to use builders, check out [examples on GoDoc](https://pkg.go.dev/github.com/huandu/go-sqlbuilder#pkg-examples).

-### Build SQL for MySQL, PostgreSQL, SQLServer, SQLite, CQL, or ClickHouse
+### Build SQL for different systems

-Parameter markers are different in MySQL, PostgreSQL, SQLServer and SQLite.
-This package provides some methods to set the type of markers (we call it "flavor") in all builders.
+SQL syntax and parameter marks vary in different systems.
+In this package, we introduce a concept called "flavor" to smooth out these difference.

+Right now, MySQL, PostgreSQL, SQLServer, SQLite, CQL and ClickHouse are defined in flavor list.
+Feel free to open issue or send pull request if anyone asks for a new flavor.

 By default, all builders uses `DefaultFlavor` to build SQL.
 The default value is `MySQL`.